prenaissance/FLFA-labs/reports/lab3.md

 );
 ```

 These are the parsers for all the needed tokens.
-The lexer will scan the input for these tokens until it reaches the end of the input, ignoring spaces between lexemes:
+The lexer will scan the input for the tokens until it reaches the end of the input, ignoring spaces between lexemes:

 ```ts
 // src/json-parser/lexer.ts